jblakeman/hostcheck/README.md

 -----
 1. Outgoing traceroute requests must not be blocked.

-2. Xbox IP address must be a private address as described in [RFC 1918](https://tools.ietf.org/html/rfc1918)
+2. Xbox IP address must be in private address space as described in [RFC 1918](https://tools.ietf.org/html/rfc1918)